Crypto Portfolio Strategies

 Record Keeping and Compliance

-Maintaining detailed records is essential for tax compliance and optimisation.
-Track all transactions, including dates, amounts, prices, and the purpose of each transaction.
-Use specialised cryptocurrency tax software to automate calculations and ensure accuracy.
+You must maintain detailed records for tax compliance and optimisation.
+Track all your transactions, including dates, amounts, prices, and the purpose of each transaction.
+You should use specialised cryptocurrency tax software to automate your calculations and ensure accuracy.

 Portfolio Performance Analysis